Rokasl/CS408_project/report/source/12_chapter_5.md

      headles: Int, waitingHandles: JSList Int }
 ```

-List data structure, where it could be empty or have an current element and tailing list of elements.
+Linked list data structure, where it could be empty or have an current element and tailing
+list of elements.

 ```javascript
 jstype JSList x